 Bruce Power, in partnership with the Saugeen Valley Conservation Authority, is pleased to offer a wide variety of environmental and conservation awareness programs to area schools.

 The DEER programs are free – with busing provided – to schools served by the Bluewater District School Board and the Bruce Grey Catholic District School Board.
 The programs run throughout the school year from September to June.
-Learn more about the 2017 DEER Program.
+Learn more about the DEER program here.

 West of Hwy.
 21